princyd/princyd.github.io/_posts/2018-11-27-dear-my-data.md

 ![score for the composition](https://raw.githubusercontent.com/princyd/princyd.github.io/master/_posts/Temporary%20Relief-page-001.jpg)

 *Please note that the notes played should instead have a short, sharply detached sound (to mimic the popping sound) as opposed to the long notes heard in the audio clip*

+So what did I learn?
+For one, I realized that I crack my knuckles way more times than I ever would've guessed.
+When looking at each specific day's data, I did notice that I cracked the most on Monday and Thursday.
+From this, I noticed that I cracked more when I got less sleep the night before (after comparing this data to my sleep data collected from my phone).
+Futhermore, my busiest and most stressful day of class had the least amount of cracks.
+This signals to me that my cracks may not result from stress.

+When deciding to represent my data in this way, I knew I wanted the audio to replicate how it may sound if we were able to pop our knuckles and other body parts back-to-back without stopping.
+In the moment, it seemed as if I didn't crack my bones as much as I did simply because it was spread across 24 hours.
+However, in this composition, it spans only 55 seconds.
+I believe that while this data being portrayed in a spreadsheet still would've proven to be a shock, it wouldn't have caused people to image someone cracking parts of their body, without stopping, for almost a minute straight.
+In addition, I feel that my modes of representation allow people that may struggle with reading data/spreadsheets to listen instead.

+As I am looking for a chiropractor (for back pain) in the Boston area, I am planning to show him or her this data.
+I feel that while this data was interesting to me to collect and visualize, it'll be helpful for my health as well.
+Hopefully, there are no extremely detrimental effects of around 185 cracks a day!
+Ultimately, this data not only allowed me to recognize my habits but will help me verbalize and clearly show them to medical professionals when seeking advice.